wq/wq/docs/app/app.js.md

 ### `app.sync()`

 Triggers a background sync of pending outbox items in [wq/store.js].
 Called automatically at regular intervals if `backgroundSync` is enabled (see Configuration below).
+Outbox items causing server errors will be excluded from further syncs after 3 sync attempts (This threshold can be controlled via [wq/store.js]' `maxRetries` option.)
+To try resending all unsaved items, including those causing server errors (for example in response to a user-initiated sync), call `app.sync(true)` instead of `app.sync()`.

 ### `app.user`